 In fact, workers in this group can be at a 17 percent increase of developing fatal heart disease and 35 percent more likely to have a stroke.

 These increases stem from findings that overworking can result in:

 - Structural lesions

 - Cardiovascular system dysregulation

 These can all cause physical problems for workers, putting them at a higher risk of suffering a fatal condition.

 Protecting yourself on the job

-It may seem easy to say that parties should just refrain from working more than 55 hours a week to minimize their risk for these conditions.
-However, this may simply not be an option for people with multiple jobs or demanding occupations.
+It may seem easy to say that individuals should just refrain from working more than 55 hours a week to minimize their risk for these conditions; however, this may simply not be an option for people with multiple jobs or demanding occupations.

 Thus, if you cannot reduce your working hours, you might consider other ways to improve your health.
 Visit the doctor regularly; quit or cut back on harmful habits like smoking; practice stress-relieving activities like meditation and yoga.